Security-Onion-Solutions/securityonion-docs/architecture.rst

 Heavy Node
 ~~~~~~~~~~

 When using a ``heavy node``, Security Onion implements distributed deployments using Elasticsearch's `cross cluster search <https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-cross-cluster-search.html>`__.
-When you run Setup and choose ``Heavy Node``, it will create a local Elasticsearch instance and then configure the master server to query that instance.
-This is done by updating \_cluster/settings on the master server so that it will query the local Elasticsearch instance.
+When you run Setup and choose ``Heavy Node``, it will create a local Elasticsearch instance and then configure the management server to query that instance.
+This is done by updating \_cluster/settings on the management server so that it will query the local Elasticsearch instance.

 Heavy Nodes run the following components (Production Mode w/ Best Practices):